+My childhood in the South greatly affected my worldview, shaped particularly by a cross burning across the street from my family's home when I was young.
 My visual memories are of a black and white world, muted colors, all seen through a prism of hazy humidity.
 Art of any kind was not something that was ever talked about in my house or neighborhood.
+The only art I was familiar with, were religious icons.
 Artists were thought of as strange people far away on the East or West Coast or in Europe.
-I was in my early twenties when I first visited an art museum as part of an assignment for the one mandatory art appreciation class needed to fulfill college graduation requirements, a class and an instructor I still remember now, forty years later.
+I was in my early twenties when I first visited an art museum as part of an assignment for the one mandatory art appreciation class needed to fulfill college graduation requirements, a class and an instructor I still remember, forty years later.

 My past lives include work as a ranch hand in Montana; as an ecologist (on live rabid animals, on mosquito predators in Arkansas rice fields, on pine trees in East Texas), as a necropsy assistant, and conducting water chemistry tests near a nuclear plant; my research on invasive species was awarded a $200,000 National Science Foundation grant.
 After beginning a PhD at UC Berkeley, my academic life was disrupted when it was discovered that a UC Berkeley prof was embezzling from the grant.
 The Feds were not happy.
 I made a major life change and worked as a VISTA volunteer establishing literacy programs in California, including one for refugee women, and then earned my teaching credential from UC Berkeley.
 I was a teacher for thirteen years in the SF Bay Area and Marin County Teacher of the Year in 1999.
 I'm in my fourth reinvention, as a painter, a true vocation that I believe fits me better than anything I've ever done.
 The discovery of painting has changed my life.